Sales & Marketing, not Sales Vs. Marketing

 Own the numbers

 Marketing teams have made great strides since the advent of digital marketing in building sophisticated dashboards and metrics to which they hold themselves accountable.
 Yet many still confuse activity with productivity.
 Growing website visits or captured leads is great, but is the team also moving the needle on sales?
 Are the leads generated valued by the sales team?
 Is the audience you are reaching the most valuable targets?
+Is the sales team following up and converting to a close?

 A good marketing team holds itself accountable to outside stakeholders, not just to it’s own internal metrics.
 A good CRM process helps to do this, but not every company is methodical in tracking follow-up in a consistent manner.
 Sometimes an internal satisfaction survey is a better instrument to get a gauge on how much value the marketing team is providing, even if this is value as perceived by the sales team.